C-memory-object-model-study-group/c-mom-sg/notes/cmom-0006-2021-03-08-clarifying-uninitialised-reads-v5.md

 [N1818](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n1818.pdf).

+Papers by Juneyoung Lee et al.:
+(PLDI 2017) Taming Undefined Behavior in LLVM;
+(OOPSLA 2018) Reconciling High-level Optimizations and Low-level Code in LLVM.

+# Uninitialised reads

-# From the programmer and existing-code points of view
+## From the programmer and existing-code points of view

 In most cases, reading an uninitialised value is a programmer error, and it is/would be desirable for implementations to report this promptly, at compile-time or run-time, wherever they reasonably can.